tealhorizon87/ms2_block-puzzle/README.md

 # Block Puzzle

 Block puzzle is a geometric tile-matching game based on Tetris.
 This project is the second milestone project as part of the Code Institute Diploma course.
+The deployed site can be viewed [here](https://tealhorizon87.github.io/ms2_block-puzzle/)

 ## Table of Contents
 1. [UX](#ux)